AdamRobinsonSE/unwind/README.md

 # Unwind #
-A fully responsive and beautiful website to track which bourbons you've had and love.

-## Link to project

 This is a WIP.
 The basic functionality is there and its my take on a bourbon version of untapped.
 I'm not much of a beer guy - but I would love a spot to track which bourbons I've had and what my friends have.
 You can add bourbons, delete them, comment on them, and see a fee of other users and what bourbons they've submitted.
 There is a lot of styling to be done (see below!), as well as more functionality to add.